fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 ```
 website
-|--- Getting Started
+|--- Quickstart
 |--- API reference
 |--- User guide
+|--- Example Notebooks
-|--- Case studies
+|--- Contributor guide
 |--- Community
 ```

-### Getting Started
+### Quickstart

 This page provides information on
 - Installation
+- brief introduction/framing of fairness in ML
-- terminology (or at least a link to it)
+  - including basic terminology (perhaps link to more comprehensive section on a different page)
+- walk-through
+  - load data
+  - mitigate disparity of an estimator
+  - evaluate a few metrics
+  - run the dashboard
-- where to go next, e.g. tutorials, videos, articles
+- links showing where to go next, e.g. links to section of the user guide

 Installation should cover various platforms, which should be very straightforward.
 Any reoccurring patterns in reported issues should be listed, as well as how to troubleshoot them.
 It may end up similar to [this guide](https://scikit-learn.org/dev/install.html)).